maylimight/hello-world/README.md

 This data representation helps us determine key features of most popular apps, and, in addition, which of those are the most profitable ones.

+### Practice Optimizing DataFrames and Processing in Chunks
+Reading the data in chunks and optimizing its memory footprint.